coderefinery/testing/content/continuous-integration.md

    In this step we will enable GitHub Actions.
    Select "Actions" from your GitHub repository page.
 You get to a page "Get started with GitHub Actions".
-Select the button for "Set up this workflow" under Python Application:
+Select the button for "Configure" under Python Application:

    ```{figure} img/python_application.png
    :alt: Selecting a Python workflow